OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 2. Check the Lambda function is working on your Core device by following `all steps <https://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-check.html>`__.

-Your should get a similar output:
+You should get a similar output:

 |image-console-test|

 Deploy Core in Automatic Mode
 -----------------------------

-We'll reproduce the above example of deployment of core by leveraging the automation provided by the OpenNebula AWS IoT Greengrass appliance.
+We'll reproduce the above example of deployment of the Core device by leveraging the automation provided by the OpenNebula AWS IoT Greengrass appliance.

 A. Prepare AWS
 ~~~~~~~~~~~~~~